osioalberto/PowerEnJoy/DD/ArchitecturalDesign.md

 ### Security

   Passwords are not stored in plain text, but are hashed and salted with strong cryptographic functions.
-After several failing access trials a user account is blocked by the system, as to prevent brute force attacks.

   Payments security is granted by the external system for payments processing.